Guidely-org/awesome-ai-engineering/README.md

 ## I love this!
 How can I thank the authors?

 Please star this repo.
-You can also follow up.
+You can also follow us.

 - [Guidely on Linkedin](https://www.linkedin.com/company/guidely-ai-guides/)
 - [Guidely on X](https://x.com/GuidelyAIGuides)